-The Loan Agreement was further supplemented on 29 October 2020 under which all interest payable so accrued on the Shareholder's Loan under the Loan Agreement, and future interest to be accrued before 30 June 2022 shall be waived by Triumph and Great Wall conditionally if (i) the shares of the Company were not halted or suspended from trading for more than 90 trading days; and (ii) the Company was not delisted from the Stock Exchange of Hong Kong Limited during the period from 29 October 2020 to 30 June 2022 ("Loan Modification").
+The Loan Agreement was further supplemented on 29 October 2020 and 18 May 2022 under which all interest payable so accrued on the Shareholder's Loan under the Loan Agreement, up to 31 December 2021 shall be waived by Triumph and Great Wall conditionally if (i) the shares of the Company were not halted or suspended from trading for more than 18 months; and (ii) the Company was not delisted from the Stock Exchange of Hong Kong Limited ("Loan Modification").

-As the payment of interest on the Shareholder's Loan is dependent upon if the conditions of the Loan Modification cannot be met and the probability of which cannot be ascertained reliably as at 31 December 2020.
-Thus, no interest on the Shareholder's Loan had been provided during the year ended 31 December 2020.
-However, interest of approximately HK\$7,978,000 so accrued on the Shareholder's Loan for the period from May 2018 to 31 December 2020 shall be payable to Great Wall immediately should the conditions of the Loan Modification have not been met.
+As the payment of interest on the Shareholder's Loan is dependent upon if the conditions of the Loan Modification cannot be met and the probability of which cannot be ascertained reliably as at 31 December 2021.
+Thus, no interest on the Shareholder's Loan had been provided during the year ended 31 December 2021 (2020: Nil).
+However, interest of approximately HK\$12,728,000 so accrued on the Shareholder's Loan for the period from May 2018 to 31 December 2021 shall be payable to Great Wall immediately should the conditions of the Loan Modification have not been met.